-As of December 31, 2023, we had total assets of approximately \$5.1 million and working capital of approximately \$0.9 million.
-As of December 31, 2023, our liquidity included approximately \$1.8 million of cash and cash equivalents.
-On February 15, 2024, we completed a public offering of 16,667,000 shares of our common stock, at an offering price of \$0.30 per share, in which we received net proceeds of approximately \$4.4 million, after deducting underwriting discounts and offering-related expenses.
-After giving effect to the February 2024 public offering, we believe that our cash on hand as of the date of this report will not be sufficient to cover our proposed plan of operations over the next 12 months.
-We intend to seek additional funds through various financing sources, including the sale of our equity, licensing fees for our technology and joint ventures with industry partners.
+As of December 31, 2024, we had total assets of approximately \$7.4 million and working capital of approximately \$3.9 million.
+As of December 31, 2024, our liquidity included approximately \$4.6 million of cash and cash equivalents.
+In January 2025, we completed a public offering of shares of our common stock for the net proceeds of approximately \$1.3 million, and in February 2025 we completed a registered direct offering of shares of our common stock for the net proceeds of approximately \$695 thousand.
+After giving effect to both offerings, we believe that our cash on-hand as of the date of this report will be not sufficient to cover our proposed plan of operations beyond six months from the date of this report.
+We intend to seek additional funds through various financing sources, including the sale of our equity and debt securities, licensing fees for our technology and joint ventures with industry partners.
 In addition, we will consider alternatives to our current business plan that may enable us to achieve revenue producing operations and meaningful commercial success with a smaller amount of capital.
 However, there can be no guarantees that such funds will be available on commercially reasonable terms, if at all.
-If such financing is not available on satisfactory terms, we may be unable to further pursue our business plan and we may be unable to continue operations, in which case you may lose your entire investment.
+If such financing is not available on satisfactory terms, we may be required to scale back our proposed plan of operations and we may be unable to continue operations.